huttoncp/blog/content/authors/admin/_index.md

 I am a scientist working within the domains of machine learning and mental health.
 My diverse background in behavioural neuroscience, applied statistics, and epidemiology leads me to apply a multidisciplinary and creative approach to doing research.
 I deeply enjoy solving complex problems and exploring new ideas.

 I’ve worked both as an independent contributor and as a leader of teams of up to 10.
-In my current role as a Data Science Fellow with the Province of British Columbia I primarily work in R and SQL.
+In my current role as a Data Scientist with the Province of British Columbia I primarily work in R and SQL.

-In my free time I enjoy coding, reading, biking, hiking, playing guitar, listening to live music, and visiting with friends and family.
+In my free time I enjoy coding, gaming, reading, biking, hiking, playing guitar, listening to live music, and visiting with friends and family.